SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/sequence-of-conditions/sequence-of-conditions.md

 # Sequence of If-Else Conditions

 Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.
 In such cases, we can apply the construction `if-else if ... -else` **in series**.
-For this purpose, we use the following format:
+For this purpose, we use the following “chained if-else” format:

 ```csharp
 if (condition)